danielneil/Smart-Worm-Habitat/research/bin-design.md

 # Worm Habitat Design Considerations

-The Smart Worm Farm is based on the premise of a continous flow vermicomposting system.
+The Smart Worm Habitat is based on the premise of a continous flow vermicomposting system.

 ## What is Continuous Flow Vermicomposting?